zhongqin0820/zhongqin0820.github.io/source/_posts/programming/hash-in-action.md

 - System Design
 ---
 # Intro
 In the past three months, I was occupied by the intensive work and have no extra energy to divert my attention.
 But thanks to National Day!
 Finally, I have the time to review and to share.
 Vive la Chine!
-Let's keep on track, in this post, I share a simple use case of using hash technique in action.
+In this post, I share a simple use case of using hash technique in action.

 <!-- more -->
 # What is Hash?